timarney/react-app-rewired/README.md

 Tweak the create-react-app webpack config(s) without using 'eject' and without creating a fork of the react-scripts.

 All the benefits of create-react-app without the limitations of "no config".
 You can add plugins, loaders whatever you need.

-> All you have to do is create your app using [create-react-app](https://github.com/facebookincubator/create-react-app) and than rewire it.
+> All you have to do is create your app using [create-react-app](https://github.com/facebookincubator/create-react-app) and then rewire it.

 ⚠️ **Please Note:**

-> By doing this your breaking ["guarantees"](https://github.com/facebookincubator/create-react-app/issues/99#issuecomment-234657710) that CRA provides.
+> By doing this you're breaking the ["guarantees"](https://github.com/facebookincubator/create-react-app/issues/99#issuecomment-234657710) that CRA provides.
 That is to say you now "own" the configs. **No support** will be provided.
 Proceed with caution.

-#How to rewire your create-react-app project
+# How to rewire your create-react-app project

 #### 1) Install react-app-rewired